umulmrum/holiday/README.md

 ------------

 - PHP >= 5.4

-- Symfony translator in any version
+- Symfony translator in any version is recommended for translations

 That's it really.